ROWENA SCOTNEY FELTINGS

 Wonderful short film

-..and at approx 8 mins 30 in - on being in a state of grace ...and how the interviewer dismisses him.
-Thoughtfulness, truth and poetry vs an impatient, non-understanding, non-listening wall....
+& at approx 8 mins 30 in - on being in a state of grace ...

 Picture